 One thing we really liked about Rocket Japanese is that they offer a free trial, so you can see if their course fits your learning style.

-All in all, Rocket Japanese is one of the more comprehensive courses out there for learning Japanese, especially at the lower levels.
-Its Mastery Method is a logical way to learn, retain and use Japanese in everyday life.
+All in all, whilst pricey, Rocket Japanese is one of the more comprehensive courses out there for learning Japanese, especially at the lower levels.
+It does everything very well (from culture to grammar, vocab to writing), but nothing exceptionally.
+Their ‘Mastery Method’, whilst clunky, does provide a logical way to learn, retain and use Japanese in everyday life.

 For beginners in Japanese, we can safely recommend Rocket Japanese as a great comprehensive program.
 All that said, for more advanced Japanese learners, Rocket Japanese might not have enough content for your level, and we might instead recommend JapanesePod101.